wilfcs/WILF-DSA-Interviews/binary-search.md

 The lower bound is the smallest index, ind, where arr[ind] >= x.
 But if any such index is not found, the lower bound algorithm returns n i.e. size of the given array.

+Example-> arr[] = {1, 2, 4, 4, 4, 5, 9, 9}, x=4.

+Output: 2 (as lower bound of 4 is at index 2. whereas upper bound of 4 is at index 5 as till index 4 there was 4 but at index 5 there is something greater than 4 (this will depend according to the question, don't worry about it so much))

 ---
 ## Approaches ->
 - Naive approach (Using linear search)